Jupyter Notebook ipython-sql Plugin

 Jupyter Notebook is the original web application for creating and sharing computational documents.
 It offers a simple, streamlined, document-centric experience.
 Using this python-based notebook with the ipython-sql plugin allows you to incorporate SQL connections into your workflow.

-In order to connect to X with bit.io, you'll need to find your PosgreSQL connection credentials from the bit.io Connect Tab of the database to which you would like to connect.
+In order to connect to a Jupyter Notebook with bit.io, you'll need to find your PosgreSQL connection credentials from the bit.io Connect Tab of the database to which you would like to connect.
 You can find everything you need to know about your PostgreSQL credentials here

 If you have not yet installed the ipython-sql plugin for Jupyter, you will have to do that next.